-This document defines the web service interface for ONVIF Advanced Security Features such as a keystore and a TLS server on an ONVIF device.
+This document defines the web service interface for ONVIF security configuration features such as a keystore and a TLS server on an ONVIF device.

 Web service usage is outside of the scope of this document.
 Please refer to the ONVIF core specification.